elayer/Fetal-Health-Classifier-Project/README.md

 * Wikipedia article concerning cardiotocography exams and information about them: https://en.wikipedia.org/wiki/Cardiotocography#:~:text=Cardiotocography%20(CTG)%20is%20a%20technique,monitoring%20is%20called%20a%20cardiotocograph

-* <b>Disclaimer regarding the data:</b> I did NOT scrape or collect this data.
+* <b>Disclaimer regarding the data:</b> I did NOT scrape or collect this data myself.
 The data used for this project was obtained from Kaggle (source in the following link): https://www.kaggle.com/datasets/andrewmvd/fetal-health-classification

 ## Web Scraping: